×

 They include:

 1. Indecent Exposure, as defined in Arizona Revised Statutes 13-402, refers to the intentional act of exposing one’s genitals, anus, or female breasts (with the exception of breastfeeding) in a public place, knowing that someone else may be alarmed or offended by such action.
-Indecent exposure is a class 1 misdemeanor if the victim is 15 years or older.
-It’s a class 6 felony if the victim is below 15 years old, or if the offender has two or more priors
+Indecent exposure is a Class 1 misdemeanor if the victim is 15 years or older.
+It’s a Class 6 felony if the victim is below 15 years old, or if the offender has two or more priors

 2. Public Sexual Indecency, under ARS 13-403, refers to the act of intentionally engaging in sexual contact, intercourse, or bestiality in a public place, with someone present who may be alarmed or offended by such behavior

 3. Child Pornography involves the intentional act of filming, photographing, recording, displaying, or distributing materials where a minor is engaged in sexual conduct.
-This is a class 2 felony if the victim is below 15 years old.
+This is a Class 2 felony if the victim is below 15 years old.
 This crime may be prosecuted under various Arizona laws, depending on the specific offense.
 For instance, sexual exploitation of a minor is prosecuted under ARS 13-3553, commercial sexual exploitation of a minor is under ARS 13-3552, and dangerous crimes under children fall under ARS 13-705.

 4. Prostitution means agreeing to, engaging in, or offering to exchange in sexual conduct or intercourse with another person in exchange for monetary or other valuable considerations.
 The main law against prostitution in Arizona is ARS 13-3214.